undefinedDarkness/undefineddarkness.github.io/src/2021/small-c.md

 ### -s
 Since we are willing to play hard and fast with how perfectly, our code executes, We can try being more aggressive in stripping information from our binary.

-GNU Binutils includes the `strip` utility which its manpage tells us, Is used to discard symbols and other data from object files
-Seems like what we are looking for.
+GNU Binutils includes the `strip` utility whose manpage tells us, Is used to discard symbols and other data from object files Seems like what we are looking for.

 Adding it via the compiler flag `-s`, We get a binary 26% smaller than the 76kb original, not bad.

 Following the saying, "Good artists create, Great artists steal", Consulting https://github.com/johnthagen/min-sized-rust , We find one thing of interest, Link Time Optimization (LTO)..

 ### -flto
 Basically this tells the linker to apply optimizations during linking time.
 It's more complicated than that but I don't understand it.